If you’re trying to reduce the number of chemicals that you expose your body to, your food is a great place to start.

 In short, pesticides are made up of chemical-based ingredients that help repel pests and other insects.
 In this article, I’ll use the term “pesticide,” but these tips can also apply to herbicides (used to kill weeds) and fungicides (to prevent and eliminate fungal diseases), too.

 Unfortunately, although these chemicals are effective at doing the job for which they are intended, they leave behind a lot of residues.
 These residues easily contaminate farm produce and can make you sick.

 Plenty of scientific research in recent years has proven that extensive use and consumption of pesticides can cause chronic and severe health issues.
 When you’re exposed to pesticides at a high level, you may suffer from headaches, nausea, abdominal pain, and more.

-The long-term effects of pesticide consumption are just as scary.
-They’ve been linked to congenital disabilities, cancer, respiratory problems, and more.
+The long-term effects of pesticide consumption are just too scary to mention…

 #1.
 Cold Water Wash